rsksmart/devportal-1.0/kb/remix-and-metamask-with-rsk-testnet.md

 It can be used with RSK networks too.
 It has versions for several browsers, like Chrome, Firefox, Opera and Brave.

-Go to [metamask-landing.rifos.org](https://metamask-landing.rifos.org/) and install it.
+Go to [metamask.io](https://metamask.io/) and install it.

+You can either use the [metamask-landing.rifos.org](https://metamask-landing.rifos.org/) tool to download/install Metamask, and add RSK custom network or follow the steps listed in [metamask.io](https://metamask.io/).

 Create an account.